-Once the Operations Section Chief has identified the tactics in Section 4.8.3, they will work with the Planning Section Chief to determine the resource needs to accomplish the work assignments.
+Once the Operations Section Chief has identified the tactics they will work with the Planning Section Chief to determine the resource needs to accomplish the work assignments.

 5.7.6 Identify Operations Facilities and Reporting Locations

 The Operations Section Chief, in conjunction with the Planning and Logistics Section Chiefs, shall make available the facilities and reporting locations required to accomplish work assignments.
 The Operations Section Chief shall indicate the reporting time requirements for the resources and any special resource assignments.